How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Now if you’re wondering what happened to my goal?

-But if you don’t take a sip, how will know whether it’s your cup of tea or not?
+My point is if you don’t take a sip, how will know whether it’s your cup of tea or not?

 Having said that, you do have to have a niche to start a blog.
 Perhaps not something you’re passionate about, but at least it should be something you actually have interest in.